jloh/github_list/README.md

 # GitHub Repo List

-GitHub Repo List is a small theme to list all your GitHub repos.
+GitHub Repo List is a small theme to list all your GitHub repos and forks taken live from the API.

 ## Quick Start